hooper625/hooper625/README.md

 - I am a A Marine, Special Education Teacher, and Cybersecurity college student always giving 110%.
 - 👀 I’m interested in learning and developing application and educational technology.
 - 🌱 I’m currently working on a degree in computer science through Liberty University.
-- 💞️ I’m looking to collaborate on programs using C++ or Java.
+- 💞️ I’m looking to learn as much as I can.
 - 📫 How to reach me hooper625@gmail.com or 276-970-3298.

 <!---